EvansWinner/awesome-line-editors/README.md

 </pre>

 ## Compatibility
+Just at the moment, I don't have easy access to a machine running MacOS, FreeDOS, MS-DOS, or MS Windows.
+As always, if anyone wants to contribute....

 |              |                  | **Builds**          | **Runs**[1]         | **Functional**[2]   |
 |--------------|------------------|---------------------|---------------------|---------------------|
 | **ECCE**[3]  | Linux            | ✔️                   | ✔️                   | ✔️                   |